OXSAtoolbox/OXSA/README.md

-# RodgersSpectroTools
+# OXSA
-Toolkit for loading Siemens spectroscopy data, and for spectral fitting/analysis.
+Toolbox for developing pipelines for analysis of spectroscopy data.
+Includes code for loading Siemens spectroscopy data, and for spectral fitting/analysis.